With an economic agenda and an ‘open-air’ conference, Alberto Fernández receives the Spaniard Pedro Sánchez

 Fernández and Sánchez seek to resume that path.
 They are friends.
 The president of the Spanish government received the candidate of the Frente de Todos after the PASO of 2019 and before the general election.

-With this approach, according to the official program, at 10.45 – fifteen minutes after the reception of the Argentine head of state to Sánchez – a binational business forum with businessmen and trade unionists from both countries at the Bicentennial Museum.
+According to the official program, after the reception of the Argentine head of state to Sánchez, a binational business forum with businessmen and trade unionists from both countries at the Bicentennial Museum.
 There will be a dozen references from agro, aeronautical industries (Iberia), from Telephone, fishing (Iberconsa), urban services and water management (Urbaser), Highways (Abertis); construction of hospitals (Bridges), gambling (Codere) among others.
 The Executive avoided confirming which Argentine businessmen will participate in the meeting.

 Sánchez and Fernández will be in charge of closing the forum.
 In the Blanco Room, after the bilateral meeting in Fernández’s office, they will sign four documents.
 The first will be an update of the Strategic Action Plan, which was signed for the first time in 2006, during the presidency of Nestor Kirchner and was last updated in 2017, during the presidency of Mauricio Macri.